tecobaba/dady-pr/readme.md

 <b>FIXED WORKING</b> Reinstall on huggingface or local to get it working<br>
-EDIT: You can now download the playlists thanks to devzero<br>
+EDIT: You can now download the playlists<br>
 https://your.hugging.hf.space/playlist/channels<br>
 https://your.hugging.hf.space/playlist/events<br><br>